Last updated on July 17th, 2018 at 05:56 am

 List of questions for nanny interviews

-Answer: Double-check the requirements from the job advertisement, and be sure to mention that you are available at all times and days they need a nanny.
+Answer: Double-check the requirements from the job advertisement, and be sure to mention that you are available at all times and days when they need a nanny.

 Question 3: What do you like to do in your spare time?

-Answer: The nanny recruiter from an agency (or the mother of the child) wants to see whether you’d not do parties in their house, or leave the child alone.
-Say that you like to spend time in the park, or reading books, or playing with children.
-Try to avoid speaking about clubbing, going out, and similar things.
+Answer: The nanny recruiter from an agency (or the mother of the child) wants to see whether you’d not organize parties in their house, or leave the child alone while you go to smoke a cigarette on a balcony.

 Question 5: Can you perform light house keeping/cooking?

 Answer: You should be honest with your answer.
-If you believe that to do house keeping would interfere with your primary role as a nanny-to take care of the children, say that.
-And if you enjoy cooking, you can say that you’d love to cook….
+If you believe that house keeping would interfere with your primary role of a nanny, you can say it.
+When we clean the house, or cook a dinner, we can’t really devote our attention to the children…